jjmontesl/ddd/README.md

 The library is strongly based and relies on the underlying Shapely and Trimesh packages which provide most of the geometry operations.

-Related projects:

-- DDD OSM: a build pipeline that generates 2D/3D tiles from OpenStreetMap data (included in this repo).

-- DDD OSM Viewer: HTML5 2D and 3D map viewer.

 ## Features